vergnetp/shared_libs/python/log/readme.md

 # Structured Logging System

-A flexible, high-performance logging system with structured data support and OpenSearch integration.
+A flexible, high-performance logging system with structured data support, Redis queuing, and OpenSearch integration.

 ## Features

-- **Thread-safe synchronous logging** with file output
+- **Thread-safe synchronous logging** with file, console, and Redis outputs
 - **Structured logging** with arbitrary field support
 - **Automatic component/subcomponent detection** based on caller context
 - **Redis integration** for asynchronous log processing
 - **OpenSearch storage** for log aggregation and analysis
 - **Configurable log levels** with runtime adjustment
 - **Robust error handling** with graceful fallbacks
+- **Performance optimized** with buffered file writing
+- **Log rotation** based on date and size

 ## Architecture

 The system consists of three main components:

-1. **Logger**: Captures and formats log messages, writes to local files, and queues to Redis
+1. **Logger**: Captures and formats log messages, writes to local files and console, and queues to Redis
 2. **Queue System**: Processes log messages from Redis and forwards to storage
 3. **Storage Backend**: Stores logs in OpenSearch with index management